• Skip to main content

 Loaded with chewy kale and tossed in a sweet and tangy garlic tahini sauce, it is surprisingly flavorful and delicious, even though done with minimal effort and in such a short time.

-This recipe is not overly saucy.
-It is the kind of dish with noodles that get all coated with the sauce, but not with a drippy consistency, if you know what I mean.
-The wrinkled kale traps more of the sauce, yum.
+This recipe is perfectly saucy with the kale leaves that grab the sauce in each bites, yum.
 It is more like an Asian style noodle dish.
-You can easily double the tahini mixture for a saucier style recipe, if that's what you prefer.
+And you can easily double the tahini mixture for a saucier style recipe!

 Front close up view on a whole wheat spaghetti dish tossed in a soy sauce-tahini creamy sauce with kale.